memfault/interrupt/_drafts/monitoring-battery-life.md

 Knowing this, we can start digging into the other existing metrics, or adding more metrics!
 We should start capturing metrics for each module that writes to the flash, or maybe track which tasks are running while the high CPU utilization is taking place.
 You can of course track _too many metrics_ within a single firmware, but that number is honestly really high.
 With each metric only taking up 4-8 bytes per measurement per hour, I’ve worked on firmware that captures between 50-200 metrics.

 As mentioned throughout the article, some projects will only record the voltage and send that as a metric.
-This works relatively well when digging into a single, especially if the period of the battery only lasts a few weeks and the metrics can be viewed over the entire time.
-But it is much more advantageous to record a percentage if possible, so try to build that battery curve!
+This works relatively well when digging into a single device, especially if the period of the battery only lasts a few weeks and the metrics can be viewed over the entire time.
+It is much more advantageous to record a percentage if possible, so try to build that battery curve!

 ## Battery Life Metrics for an entire fleet

 Trying to solve all battery problems on a per-device basis will only get you so far.
 No engineer has time to look at every device’s metrics every day to understand if battery life is getting better or worse over time, or whether a new firmware version introduced a regression or improvement, which is why we need to aggregate these battery metrics across an entire fleet of devices.

-At the fleet level with a million devices, one of the most difficult questions to answer is how long is their average battery life.
+At the fleet level with a million devices, average battery life can be very difficult to determine.
 It can be made easier as long as you follow the do's and don'ts outlined in the rest of the article and take some inspiration from my previous company’s learnings.

 ### Don’t: Record the state of charge directly